 • Logging your bird sightings on the Birdata app.

-To nest, the terns need suitable breeding sites, which can be difficult to find in an urban area.
 By creating safe spaces for the terns in suitable breeding areas around Mandurah, we can support the growth of the local population.
 A thriving local population can also positively impact the strength of the global population.

 There are many ways you can get involved, including: